 5 - 9

-Plan Explorer is a single installation file containing both the FREE and PRO versions.
+Plan Explorer is a single installation file containing both the FREE and PRO versions and SSMS add-in, which allows you to jump directly to Plan Explorer from SSMS.
 Upon launching the application or at any point after, users will have the capability to activate a 15-day trial of Plan Explorer PRO to evaluate the additional features.
 A license key can be entered to upgrade or Plan Explorer will convert to the FREE version after the 15-day trial.

 .NET 4.5 MUST BE PRE-INSTALLED to install and use SQL Sentry Plan Explorer.
 Download .NET 4.5 here.